Chevelleboyer/DataStructuresHandbook/queue.md

 A queue supports the following operations:

 * **dequeue**: Dequeueing the first item from the queue.
-This operation has a complexity of O(1) because all we have to do to delete a node is make the node before the deletee point to the node after the deletee as it's next.
-There is no iteration involved.
-If we have to search for the item we wish to delete, then this is actually executed in O(n) because searching is O(n).
-The actual deletion itself is O(1).
+This operation has a complexity of O(1) because in the implementation we maintain a pointer to the first variable in the array or linked list (however we choose to implement it) to allow for constant time.
-* **insert**: Inserting a node into the linked list.
-The complexity is O(1) as well because we just have to swap the next pointers around accordingly.
-For example, we just make the insertee's next point to the node we want to come after it.
-We then make the node before the insertee's next point to the insertee.
-As with deletion, this would only be an O(1) complexity if we had a handle on where things were.
-If we don't have a handle where items are we have to search for the space we want to insert and as mentioned above, searching is an O(n) operation.
+* **enqueue**: Enqueueing an item to the end of the queue.
+The complexity of this operation is O(1) because we only ever enqueue to the end of the list.
+If we implement the queue using an array this operation is O(1) because inserting in arrays in O(1).
+If we implement the queue as a linked list the complexity to enqueue would still be O(1) because we would maintain a pointer to the end of the list.
 # Use Cases

 A linked list is useful when we need to do a lot of insertions or deletions because they are constant time operations.